 American bison are herbivores.
 They graze on foliage such as grasses, lichens, woody plant leaves, flowering plants, mosses and sedges.
 Through winter they will access grasses buried in the snow by sweeping their head from side to side.

 Each day the American bison needs to drink water.
-They can also fulfil this requirement by eating snow.
+They can also fulfill this requirement by eating snow.

 The United States of America and Canada are the homes of the American bison.
 Formerly their range extended from Mexico across the United States and in to Canada.
 Now they occupy just 1% of their former range.
 Most populations live in protected reserves.